simonjohansson/chef-git_application/README.md

 # Databag

-The LWRP will look in the databag git_keys for a item with id "dataservice" with the following layout
+The LWRP will look in the databag git_keys for a item with id "coolApp" with the following layout

 ```
 {